halon-extras/pdf/README.md

 yum install halon-extras-pdf
 ```

+> [!INFO]
+> When using RHEL you need to manually install `weasyprint` binary so it can be executed globally if you want to create PDF files from `text/html`.

 ### Azure Linux

 ```
 tdnf install -y halon-extras-pdf
 ```

-> [!WARNING]
+> [!INFO]
-> When using RHEL you need to manually install `weasyprint` binary so it can be executed globally if you want to create PDF files from `text/html`.
+> When using Azure Linux you need to manually install `weasyprint` binary so it can be executed globally if you want to create PDF files from `text/html`.

 ## Exported classes